The external scholarship links listed on this page are provided as a courtesy and as opportunities for you to apply to scholarships outside of CSU.

 External Scholarships for Engineers (BELOW)

 The Association for Iron & Steel Technology (AIST) scholarships are awarded on an annual basis to talented and dedicated students to encourage them to pursue careers within the iron and steel-related industries.
-Applicant must commit to a paid summer internship at a North American steel-related company and must be a citizen of the United States, Canada or Mexico.
-DEADLINE: October 21st, 2022.
-Eligibility Criteria:
+Applicant must commit to a paid summer internship at a North American steel-related company and must be a citizen of the United States, Canada, or Mexico.

 - Must be majoring in Engineering, Engineering Technology, Computer Science, Data Science, safety or Industrial Hygiene programs